-Lucy the Elephant is a novel attraction that is not actually in Atlantic City, but about 5 miles
+Lucy the Elephant is a novel attraction that is not actually in Atlantic City, but about 5 miles south in Margate City.

 Lucy is considered the largest elephant in the world.

 Lucy the Elephant